 Before creating a Merchant Center account and setting up your product data, you'll need to make sure that your business complies with the Merchant Center guidelines described here:

 Only promote products available for direct purchase

 The products that you promote in Shopping ads and free product listings need to be available for purchase through your shop.
-You're not allowed to use Shopping ads and free listings to promote affiliate or pay-per-click links to products — except when participating in the Affiliate Advertising Beta or as a Comparison Shopping Service (CSS) in the European Economic Area (EEA) or Switzerland.
+You're not allowed to use Shopping ads and free listings to promote affiliate or pay-per-click links to products – except when participating as a Comparison Shopping Service (CSS) in a CSS programme country.

 Links promoted in Shopping ads and free listings need to lead users directly to a page that allows them to buy the advertised product.

 When listing your products, use a language that is supported in Merchant Center.

 You can also list your products in more than one official language.
 Just make sure that you submit different product data for each language and that the product data links to landing pages in the same language.

 Specifically, use the same language for: